Quantifying the unfairness of the 2018 FIFA World Cup qualification: Introduction

 \section{Introduction}

 The FIFA World Cup, the most prestigious soccer tournament around the world, is followed by millions of fans.
 According to \citet{Palacios-Huerta2014}, 5\% of all the people who \emph{ever} lived on the Earth watched the final of the 2010 FIFA World Cup played by the Netherlands and Spain.
-Qualification to the FIFA World Cup creates widespread media coverage in the competing countries \citep{FrawleyVandenHoven2015} and brings significant economic benefits \citep{StoneRod2016}: each participating teams has received at least 9.5 million USD in the 2018 FIFA World Cup \citep{FIFA2017b}.
+Qualification to the FIFA World Cup creates widespread media coverage in the competing countries \citep{FrawleyVandenHoven2015} and brings significant economic benefits \citep{StoneRod2016}: each participating team has received at least 9.5 million USD in the 2018 FIFA World Cup \citep{FIFA2017b}.
 Success in soccer can even help build nations \citep{Depetris-ChauvinDuranteCampante2020}.

+Obviously, every national team cannot play in the FIFA World Cup.
+Thus there is a World Cup qualification competition, consisting of a series of tournaments organised by the six FIFA confederations.
+In 2006, Australia left the Oceania Football Confederation (OFC) to join the Asian Football Confederation (AFC).
+Since then, the country qualified for all FIFA World Cups (2010, 2014, 2018), although it played only twice before (1974, 2006).
+Is this a mere coincidence, the result of a fruitful team development strategy, or can be partially explained by the change of affiliation?
+The current paper discusses the third issue by analysing the fairness of the 2018 FIFA World Cup qualification.

-Some research has addressed the World Cup qualifiers. \citet{Flegl2014} applies Data Envelopment Analysis (DEA) to evaluate the performance of national soccer teams during the 2014 FIFA World Cup qualification. \citet{StoneRod2016} aim to assess the degree to which the allocation of qualification berths among the six FIFA confederations reflects the quality of the teams from their specific region, mainly by descriptive statistics. \citet{DuranGuajardoSaure2017} recommend integer programming to construct alternative schedules for the South American qualifiers that overcome the main drawbacks of the previous approach.
-Their proposal has been unanimously approved by the South American associations to use in the 2018 FIFA World Cup qualification. \citet{PollardArmatas2017} investigate home advantage in the FIFA World Cup qualification games. \citet{Csato2020f} identifies an incentive incompatibility problem in the European section of the recent FIFA World Cup qualifications.
+Some scientific research has addressed the World Cup qualifiers. \citet{Flegl2014} applies Data Envelopment Analysis (DEA) to evaluate the performance of national soccer teams during the 2014 FIFA World Cup qualification. \citet{StoneRod2016} aim to assess the degree to which the allocation of qualification berths among the six FIFA confederations reflects the quality of the teams from their specific region, mainly by descriptive statistics. \citet{DuranGuajardoSaure2017} recommend integer programming to construct alternative schedules for the South American qualifiers that overcome the main drawbacks of the previous approach.
+Their proposal has been unanimously approved by the South American associations to use in the 2018 FIFA World Cup qualification. \citet{PollardArmatas2017} investigate home advantage in the FIFA World Cup qualification games. \citet{Csato2020c} identifies an incentive incompatibility problem in the European section of the recent FIFA World Cup qualifications.

-However, the FIFA World Cup qualification process has never been analysed before via Monte-Carlo simulations in the scientific literature.
-A possible reason is the complexity of the qualifying system as will be seen in Section~\ref{Sec2}.
-Our paper aims to fill this research gap.
+However, the FIFA World Cup qualification competition has never been studied before with respect to the chances of the participating teams.
+A possible reason is the complexity of the qualifying system as will be seen later.